btaskinen/energy-meter-app/README.md

 Ideally, the app would have access to a REST API as outlined in option 1.
 As this REST API was not available, the app works by connecting to a [Node.js Express server](https://github.com/btaskinen/flow-meter-app/tree/main/backend) that contains dummy data for the flow meter (The server was written in JavaScript, as figuring out the correct configuration for TypeScript took too long time).
 JEST was used to create tests to test the server.

 We assume that the server has access to the converted data from the flow meter.
-Could access it from a database.
+Maybe accessing the data from a database.
 The data contains the follwing readings from the flow meter:

 - flow rate
 - energy flow rate